TeeanRonson/EntityResolution/README.md

 In the modern world, the speed and volume of data has increased exponentially.
 Thus making inference across networks and semantic relationships between entities a greater challenge to overcome.
 Entity resolution can reduce the complexity by proposing canonicalised references to entities and deduplicating and linking entities.

+### ER Tasks
+- Deduplication: The process of clustering/grouping records or mentions that represent the same real world entity.
+- Record Linkage: The process of matching records from one deduplicated knowledge base to another.
+- Canonicalisation: The process of converting data with more than one possible representation into a standard form.
+- Reference Matching: The process of matching noisy records to clean ones in a deduplicated reference table.